-Advancing Infection Prevention & Control in Clinical Practice – An Infection Prevention and Control Course for Healthcare Staff
+Advancing Infection Prevention and Control in Clinical Practice – IPC Course for Healthcare Staff

-- Understand basic microbiology and its application to everyday management of infections experienced in hospital and the community setting.
+- Understand basic microbiology and its application to everyday management of infections within hospital and community settings

-- Understand the principles of decontamination and be able to apply them to everyday practice in their area of work.
+- Appreciate the principles of decontamination and its application to clinical practice

 For more details: